smarthomeNG/plugins/jsonread/README.md

 # The jsonread plugin

-This is a generic JSON to smarthome plugin.
-Fetch any JSON encoded data via http(s) or from a file, extract the interesting data and feed the values to smarthome items.
+This is a generic JSON to SmartHomeNG plugin.
+Fetch any JSON encoded data via http(s) or from a file, extract the interesting data and feed the values to SmartHomeNG items.

 It uses the lightweight and flexible JSON processor jq [https://stedolan.github.io/jq/]